snufkinwa/algostack/docs/core-topics/data_structures/graph/Graphs.md

 # Graphs 🌌🪐✨

-Imagine you’re an astronaut traveling to distant planets connected by mysterious wormholes!
+You’re an astronaut traveling to distant planets connected by mysterious wormholes!
 In computer science, **graphs** are like space maps that help us understand how planets and other things connect.

 <p align="center">
 <img src="https://media1.tenor.com/m/lhhcz6ynjx8AAAAd/interstellar-wormhole.gif">